Priority Area:

 , , , ,

 Located along the East bank of the Snoqualmie River, Tolt MacDonald has picnic tables and fire-pits, overnight campsites, soccer fields, and a historic barn used for events.
 A 500-foot suspension bridge crosses the Snoqualmie River.
-During the summer and fall, you can see salmon swimming upriver and osprey soaring above.
-The park’s wetlands offer...
+The park’s wetlands offer great birdwatching, and are a key habitat for resident and migratory birds.
+Before white settlement,...

 Map Categories: